gesellix/titlelink/README.md

 Suppose however you want the link text to display something else.
 Here how you would do that: {ln:nw:http://joomlacode.org/gf/project/titlelink/ 'TitleLink at JoomlaCode}

 You can create links to google, yahoo, wikipedia or site-internal searches by using the key words google, yahoo, wikipedia or search.
-Other sites which support keywords are called by using the command search-<selector> where <selector> is one of the sites listed at the end of this document.
+Other sites which support keywords are called by using the command search-&lt;selector&gt; where &lt;selector&gt; is one of the sites listed at the end of this document.

 See the syntax and examples section for details!